Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Abstract

 \section{Abstract}

 Evidence accumulation models (EAMs) provide a powerful framework for inferring latent cognitive processes from choice and reaction time data.
 While EAMs are traditionally limited to binary choices, recent developments have extended them to rotationally symmetric continuous responses via the circular diffusion model \citep{smith2016diffusion} and the spatially continuous diffusion model \citep{ratcliff2018decision}.
 Yet, such extensions are limited in scope, as many psychological constructs are measured on bounded non-rotational scales.
 In this paper, we bridge this gap by presenting and comparing two adaptations designed for bounded continuous data: the Half-Circular Diffusion Model (HCDM) and the Beta Drift Diffusion Model (BDDM).
-Using an empirical dataset, we demonstrate a complete methodological workflow for parameter estimation and model selection using Amortized Bayesian Inference (ABI) and Amortized Bayesian Model Comparison (ABMC).
-These likelihood-free methods bypass the need for analytical likelihood functions, making these complex models accessible for practical data analysis.
-Our results indicate that both models accurately capture the joint distribution of choices and their reaction times and yield interpretable parameters that can be reliably recovered.
-The BDDM provides a superior fit in scenarios characterized by very high or very low response precision.
-To facilitate the adoption of these methods in experimental psychology, we provide fully documented code and example datasets.
-This work extends the EAM framework to a new application context, the bounded continuous self-report data, offering researchers a user-friendly toolkit for modeling the cognitive dynamics of continuous responses.
+Because both models have intractable likelihoods, we fit them using Amortized Bayesian Inference (ABI) and compare them using Amortized Bayesian Model Comparison (ABMC).
+We demonstrate the complete workflow on an empirical affect dataset (N = 215), including parameter recovery, simulation-based calibration, posterior predictive checks, and model comparison.
+Both models accurately capture the joint distribution of responses and reaction times and yield interpretable parameters that can be reliably recovered.
+The model comparison further reveals a simple diagnostic for choosing between them: the dispersion of the rating distribution, with HCDM preferred for moderate spread and BDDM for highly concentrated or highly dispersed ratings.
+This work extends the EAM framework to a new application context, bounded continuous self-report data, and offers researchers a user-friendly toolkit for modeling the cognitive dynamics of continuous responses.
+We release fully documented Python code with both GPU and CPU implementations, along with example datasets.

 \textbf{Keywords}: evidence accumulation models, self-report data, bounded continuous data, amortized Bayesian inference, amortized Bayesian model comparison